gowtham6477/pizza-delivery-application/README.md

 # 🍕 Pizza world

 Pizza world is a full-stack web application built using Next.js 14, Node.js, and MongoDB with Tailwind CSS.
-It offers a complete online pizza ordering experience, including user authentication, shopping cart functionality, and an admin dashboard for managing products, categories, users, and orders.
+It offers a complete online pizza ordering experience, including user authentication, shopping cart functionality, and an admin dashboard for managing products, categories, users, and orders..

 ![Preview](pizza1.png)